Scheduling | By Duncan Haughey | Read time minutes

 4. Create Milestones

 Adding milestones to your schedule helps the project team stay focused and motivated.
-Milestones are the end of certain phases, the point where work needs completing or where sign-off needs to be obtained for work carried out.
+Milestones are the end of phases, where work needs completion or sign-off needs to be obtained for work carried out.
 These milestones are how the team sees and measures progress.

 Poring over hundreds of tasks each week is daunting.
 Milestones help put the entire project into perspective - they keep everyone on track to a successful finish.